 - Accurate inventory management

-Here at Sana, we have been aware of the benefits of a single-stack approach to e-commerce for years.
+Here at Sana Commerce, we have been aware of the benefits of an ERP-integrated approach to e-commerce for years.
 In fact, it’s the foundation of our e-commerce platform, originally released in 2008.
-We have listed 42 benefits of a real-time integration between your web store and your ERP system.
-Curious?
-Download the Integration Guide here.
+To get the insights, download our white paper on the 40+ benefits of ERP e-commerce.